Health Care Fraud Lawyer Newport Beach, CA

 Possible legal defenses to help exonerate defendants are usually based on the above principles.
 If you and/or your defense attorney are able to establish that you did not commit any type of fraud, did not know you committed any type of fraud, or that you did not intend to defraud an insurance company, you will most likely be able to have your case dismissed or obtain a not guilty verdict.

-Penalties for Doctors Who Commit Fraud
+Penalties for Doctors Who Commit Fraud in CA

 In regards to what penalties a medical professional can face for defrauding an insurance company, the maximum penalties are based on the amount defrauded.
 If the claims in question are $950 or less, then your instance of health care fraud will be charged as a misdemeanor offense.
 If the claims in question exceed $950, prosecutors may file it as a misdemeanor or a felony offense.